The Public Theater

-The Public Theater is a New York City arts organization founded as the Shakespeare Workshop in 1954 by Joseph Papp, with the intention of showcasing the works of up-and-coming playwrights and performers.
-Led by JoAnne Akalaitis from 1991 to 1993 and by George C. Wolfe from 1993 to 2004, it is currently led by Artistic Director Oskar Eustis and Executive Director Patrick Willingham.
-The venue opened in 1967, with the world-premiere production of the musical Hair as its first show.
+The Public Theater is an arts organization based in Manhattan, New York City.
+Founded by Joseph Papp, the Public Theater was originally the Shakespeare Workshop in 1954; its mission was to support emerging playwrights and performers.
+Its first production was the musical Hair in 1967.
+Since Papp, the theater has been led by JoAnne Akalaitis (1991–93), and George C. Wolfe (1993–2004), and is currently under Artistic Director Oskar Eustis and Executive Director Patrick Willingham.

-The Public is headquartered at 425 Lafayette Street in the former Astor Library in Lower Manhattan.
-The building holds five theatre spaces and Joe's Pub, a cabaret-style venue used for new work, musical performances, spoken-word artists, and soloists.
-The Public also operates the Delacorte Theater in Central Park, where it presents Shakespeare in the Park.
-New York natives and visitors alike have been enjoying free Shakespeare in Central Park since performances began in 1954.
+The Public's headquarters is located at 425 Lafayette Street in the former Astor Library building in Lower Manhattan.
+The building contains five theater spaces, and Joe's Pub, a cabaret-style venue for new work, musical performances, spoken-word artists, and soloists.
+Additionally, the Public operates the Delacorte Theater in Central Park, where it has staged "Shakespeare in the Park" performances free of charge since 1954.